Top Tips for Choosing a High Quality Omega-3 Oil | Natural Factors USA Skip to content

 Top Tips for Choosing a High Quality Omega-3 Oil

 There’s no doubt about it – omega-3 essential fatty acids play critical roles in your health and well-being.
-Eicosapentaenoic acid (EPA) and docosahexaenoic acid (DHA) are key nutrients for supporting concentration and learning potential in children, as well as for adults looking to maintain cognitive function and emotional well-being later in life.
+Eicosapentaenoic acid (EPA) and docosahexaenoic acid (DHA) are key nutrients for supporting concentration and learning potential in children.
+In addition, to a balanced diet, they help support healthy blood lipid levels and overall heart health as well as cognitive function and emotional well-being later in life.
 [1][2]

-They also support cardiovascular health by lowering blood triglycerides and increasing levels of high-density lipoprotein (HDL).
-In addition, they benefit the immune system, skin, and joint health.
-[3][4][5]
+They also support cardiovascular health by lowering blood triglycerides and increasing levels of high-density lipoprotein (HDL) In addition to a balanced diet, they help support healthy blood lipid levels and overall heart health.[3][4][5]

 Bioavailability